Rosie's Diner: Move to Michigan

 Corrado sold the land under the diner to the auto glass repair shop next door.
 The business did not want the diner, leaving it up to Corrado to sell the building.
 His offer to place "the most famous diner in America" in the Smithsonian Institution was rejected.

 Jerry Berta is an artist that produces ceramic replicas of classic diners, with the original Rosie's as one of his inspirations.
 He owned one diner, a 1947 Jerry O’Mahoney Dining Car, located on the site in Michigan when he found out that the New Jersey diner was for sale.
 Berta bought Rosie's and moved it to Michigan at its current location.
 The purchase price at the time was $10,000 for the 24 by 60 ft building.
 Work crews sawed the diner in half the week after it closed in 1990 in New Jersey to load it on flatbed trucks for the move to Michigan.
 The restaurant opened in its new location on July 5, 1991.

 Expansion under Berta

-The vintage two-diner collection expanded to three when Berta purchased the former Garden of Eatin' diner (a 1952 Silk City) and moved it from Fulton, New York to the Michigan site in 1994.
+The vintage two-diner collection expanded to three when Berta purchased the former Garden of Eatin' diner (a 1952 Silk City model) and moved it from Fulton, New York to the Michigan site in 1994.
 A fourth (reproduction) diner was also built on site as an addition.
 Known collectively as Dinerland USA, the location featured the Diner Store art gallery (in the Mahoney car), Rosie's Diner (the primary restaurant), and a 3 1/2 acre food-themed mini-golf course designed by Berta, where guests could putt around a big burger and slice of pie.